eweik/edisonweik.github.io/_posts/2018-12-1-Recurrent-Attention-Model.md

 </p>

 #### Cluttered Translated MNIST - Baseline (FC & Conv Net) and RAM
-The cluttered translated MNIST dataset is a customized dataset where an original 28 by 28 MNIST image is padded to size 60x60, the translated such that the digit is placed at a random location, and then cluttered by adding 8 by 8 random sub patches from other random MNIST digits to random locations of the image.
+The cluttered translated MNIST dataset is a customized dataset where an original 28 by 28 MNIST image is padded to size 60x60, then translated such that the digit is placed at a random location, and finally cluttered by adding 8 by 8 random sub patches from other random MNIST digits to random locations of the image.
 Example cluttered translated MNIST images can be seen in figure 2.

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/recurrent_attention_model/cluttered_translated_MNIST.png" width="600">